AKASHAorg/blog.akasha.world/_posts/2017-02-02-the-tipping-point.md

 draft: true
 ---

-Hello everyone!
-During the last couple of weeks we have been busy applying the lessons learned from the first releases, fixing bugs and implementing new features.
-Pfew!
-Many thanks, again, to everyone for your support and kind words following the first alpha versions!
+After an amazing alpha public release we have been busy applying the lessons learned, fixing bugs and implementing new features.
+These past couple of weeks have been intense and filled with excitement.
+Many thanks, again, to everyone for the warm welcome and kind words following the first alpha versions!

 As a token of appreciation we bring to you *The Tipping Point*, the latest 0.4.0 release.